Mickael-Roger/aws-architect/aws.md

 ### VPC Peering

 It's the best way to permit communication between different VPC.
 Works inside the same region or with different regions.

+## SNS (Simple Notification Service)

+Coordinates and manage the sending and delivery of messages.

+Components :

+- Topic (With message <256KB)
+- Subscriber : Can be HTTP, HTTPs, Email, SQS, Application, Mobile App notifications, Lambda, SMS
+- Publisher : Application, S3 events or Cloudwatch Alarm
+    - !
+PUSH Only to subscriber

+For sending email with attachement and size >256KB, use SES (Send Email Service)

+One to many.

+## SQS (Simple Queue Service)

+Goals : Decoupled architecture -> Asynchronous communication
+- Loosely coupled system : Multiple components that can process without being connected (Use message queue)
+- Thightly coupled system : Multiple components are dependent upon each other.
+If one fails, all components fail

+Poll only from workers

+Functionalities:
+- 2 types of polling
+    - Short polling : Response immediately if there is a message or not. -> Increase API request, then cost !!!!!
+TO CHECK
+    - Long polling : Allow SQS service to wait until a message is available.
+(From 1 to 20 seconds) !!!!!
+TO CHECK
+- Visibility timeout : How long the message is visible in the queue
+- Auto scaling can be applied based on the queue size
+- Larger than 256KB messages must use S3
+- 2 differents types of queues :
+    - Standard : Guarantees delivery of each message at least once, but not the order
+    - FIFO queue : Order and exactly once processing.
+But limited to 300 transactions per second (3000 if limit increase requested)

+One to one.

+## Amazon MQ

+It's an Apache MQ managed service.
+Usefull for compatibility with legacy

+Based on EC2 (Single instance or Highly Available) -> Not scalable

+Work as SNS and SQS (one to one or one to many)

+## SWF (Simple Work Flow)

+Fully managed workflow orchestration.
+SWF has consistent execution and guarantees the order in which tasks are executed

+A workflow execution can last up to 1 year

+Components :
+- Starter : Start the workflow
+- Workflow : Sequence of step
+- Activites : A single step
+- Task : What interact with the worker
+    - Activity task : Tell the worker to perform an action
+    - Decision task : Tell the worker to decide
+- Worker : Responsible for receiving a task and taking action on it

+.